idc9/optimization_algos/README.md

-This repo contains basic implementations of a few optimization algorithms.
+This repo contains basic implementations of a few optimization algorithms (see [**this blog post**](https://idc9.github.io/optimization/2017/05/17/basic-optimization.html)).
 The primary purpose of this repo is for me to learn and have bare bones implementations sitting around for future use.

 The important folders are: